vimpunk/cratetorrent/DESIGN.md

 write buffer is a vector of byte vectors.
-Writing each block to disk as a separate system call would incur tremendous overhead (relative to the other operations in most of cratetorrent), especially that context switches into kernel space have become far more expensive lately to mitigate risks of speculative execution, so these buffers are flushed to disk in one system call, using [vectored IO](http://man7.org/linux/man-pages/man2/readv.2.html).
+Writing each block to disk as a separate system call would incur tremendous overhead (relative to the other operations in most of cratetorrent), especially that context switches into kernel space have become more expensive lately to mitigate risks of speculative execution, so these buffers are flushed to disk in one system call, using [vectored IO](http://man7.org/linux/man-pages/man2/readv.2.html).